Women who exercise during pregnancy enjoy many health benefits. Some of these benefits include improved:

 Experts have recommended low- to moderate-intensity activity for years.

-You can even maintain vigorous activity, like jogging, can be maintained throughout pregnancy with permission from your doctor.
-Still, there are precautions pregnant women must take into consideration to keep both mom and baby healthy.
+You can even maintain vigorous activity, like jogging, throughout pregnancy with permission from your doctor.
+Still, there are precautions pregnant women must consider to keep both mom and baby healthy.

 “During pregnancy, joints loosen and balance is more difficult,” explains Pilates instructor and health coach Kate Marcin.
 “Doing exercises that stabilize the connections at the joints will prevent injury.”

 Safety is crucial, so you should always talk with your healthcare provider before engaging in any new fitness program.
 Pregnancy, especially later in pregnancy, isn’t a time to begin a robust exercise routine.
 Those who have been inactive should start with walking.

 During the third trimester, you typically want to avoid activities that require:

 Read on to learn about some workouts you can continue into your third trimester.

 Walking is one of the best forms of exercise for pregnant women.
 If walking isn’t enough of a cardiovascular challenge, try jogging instead.

 However, pregnancy isn’t the time to start a running routine.
 If you’ve kept it up through week 27, there’s no need to stop unless you have certain health issues or discomfort.

 A study published by Sports Health examined 110 competitive female distance runners and their habits throughout pregnancy.
 Of the 70 percent who chose to keep their running routine, 31 percent continued running into their third trimesters.